dolthub/doltgresql/README.md

 From the creators of [Dolt](https://www.doltdb.com), the world's first version controlled SQL database, DoltgreSQL (aka Doltgres) is a Postgres-flavored version of Dolt.
 Doltgres offers all the Git-style log, diff, branch, and merge functionality of Dolt on your Postgres database schema and data.
-But instead of connecting with a MySQL client and using MySQL SQL, you connect with a Postgres client and use Postgres SQL.
+Instead of connecting with a MySQL client and using MySQL SQL, you connect to Doltgres with a Postgres client and use Postgres SQL.
 Doltgres is like Git and Postgres had a baby.

 # Motivation